 PipelineRunner and the appropriate child of

 DriverSetup.
-After implementing the abstract methods coming from the chosen interface, that object can be run directly from the command line either by the Pipeline Service or manually.
+After implementing the abstract methods coming from the chosen interface, that object can be run directly from the command line either by the Pipeline API or manually.

 Java developers use the

 PipelineRunner from the Java bindings.
 The current implementation of the does not directly expose the